jcbendernh/PowerAppsCosmosDB/README.md

   ![Alt text](/imgs/dropdownadvanced.gif?raw=true)
     </li>
     </ol>
-  <li>If you test this functionality with the Preview the app button, you will notice that the query only returns value from the Cosmos DB when you change the value in the drop down, but it will not execute on the initial value shown.<br>  To fix that we will add a reload control to the BrowseScreen.
+  <li>If you test this functionality with the Preview the app button, you will notice that the query only returns values from the Cosmos DB when you change the value in the drop down, but it will not execute on the initial value shown.<br>  To fix that we will add a reload control to the BrowseScreen.
 From the menu bar select <b>Insert | Icons | Reload</b> and add it to the top right of the BrowseScreen. </li>
   <li>With the icon selected, modify the following value on the <b>Advanced</b> tab...
 OnSelect=<b>ClearCollect(queryResults,[Your First Power App created].Run(Dropdown1.Selected.Value))</b>

   ![Alt text](/imgs/icononselect.gif?raw=true)